 - Navigational Resource Centers – to further enhance the Navigator Program and better address the social services needs of vulnerable individuals throughout our footprint, VOADV also currently operates four (4) Navigational Resource Centers, located in Atlantic City, Bridgeton, Camden and Trenton, NJ.
 The Navigational Resource Centers are strategically co-located with Safe Return program offices to ensure an immediate, holistic approach to service delivery and one-stop linkage to those requesting assistance.

 - IMPACT (Immediate Mobilization of Police Assisted Crisis Teams) Initiative – offering the same immediate, direct approach to service delivery, the IMPACT Initiative meets individuals where they are – in the community, in their homes, on the street, at service events, etc. – to ensure prompt service delivery in a comfortable setting.
 As a key part of the initiative, IMPACT Specialists work side-by-side with law enforcement partners in satellite offices embedded within police departments – delivering critical social services to those most in need, and at times, diverting from criminal justice system involvement.
-VOADV currently operates six (6) law enforcement embedded satellite offices in Atlantic (Egg Harbor Township), Burlington (Burlington City), Camden (Pine Hill, Voorhees and Pennsauken) and Mercer (Lawrence Township) counties, with affiliation agreements with additional departments (Lindenwold and Winslow) and plans for further expansion.
+VOADV currently operates six (6) law enforcement embedded satellite offices in Atlantic (Egg Harbor Township), Burlington (Burlington City and Maple Shade), Camden (Pine Hill, Voorhees, and Gloucester City), Mercer (Lawrence Township) and Gloucester (Paulsboro) counties, with affiliation agreements with additional departments (Lindenwold, Winslow, Waterford, Collingswood, Princeton, Brooklawn, Gibbsboro, Clementon) and plans for further expansion.

 - Mobile IMPACT Units – vehicles that can be dispatched, as needed, to communities throughout VOADV’s footprint in Atlantic, Burlington, Camden, Cape May, Cumberland, Gloucester, Mercer and Salem counties to deliver direct, immediate social services to individuals in need in coordination with local law enforcement partners.
 Currently, VOADV operates three Mobile IMPACT Units for regionalized coverage: Atlantic/Cape/Tri-County (covering Atlantic, Cape May, Gloucester, Salem and Cumberland), Camden County and Burlington/Mercer Counties.